rssh/scala-gopher/README.md

   `go[T](body: =>T)(implicit ex:ExecutionContext):Future[T]` starts asyncronics execution of `body` in provided execution context.
 Inside go we can use `defer`/`recover` clauses and blocked read/write channel operations.

-  Basically, go implemented on top of [SIP-22](http://docs.scala-lang.org/sips/pending/async.html) async and share the same limitations.
+  Go implemented on top of [SIP-22](http://docs.scala-lang.org/sips/pending/async.html) async and share the same limitations.

 ## Channels

-You can look on channel as on classic blocked queue with fixed size.
+You can look on the channel as on classic blocked queue with fixed size.
 Different execution flows can exchange messages via channels.

      val channel = gopherApi.makeChannel[Int];